chrplr/bbtkv2_python/README.md

   *  Enter ``SPIE`` to erase internal memory.
 Check the display of the Bbtkv2.

+  *  Enter ``ICHK`` and create events  (e.g. putting a light on/off on a photodetector), each event should generate the display of a line with 12 binary digits.
+Send a Break `CTRL-A Z F` to interupt the process;

   * To capture events for 10s:

       DSCM